KnowEnG/Samples_Clustering_Pipeline/README.md

 * The make instructions above apply.

-* Check on docker.hub to get the latest image
+* Check on docker.hub to get the latest image.

-* If you don't "cp" your data into the volume you mounted it will dissapear when you exit docker
+* If you don't "cp" your data into the volume you mounted it will disappear when you exit docker.